OWASP/CheatSheetSeries/templates/New_CheatSheet.md

 You can also add schema or diagram in any part of the CS but be sure to respect the copyright of the source file.

-# Main Sections
+## Main Sections

 The main sections will vary based on the content of the cheat sheet.
-Generally there should be no more than half a dozen top level (H1) sections in the cheat sheet, with subsections created for these as required.
+Generally there should be no more than half a dozen level 2 sections in the cheat sheet, with subsections created for these as required.

-# References
+## References

 Any useful references to other useful resources that aren't linked inline elsewhere in the cheat sheet.